arithy/packcc/README.md

     The string of the captured text.
     The _n_ is the positive integer that corresponds to the order of capturing.
     The variable `$1` holds the string of the first captured text.
+    It is read-only.
 - **`$`**_n_**`s`** :
     The start position in the input of the captured text, inclusive.
     The _n_ is the positive integer that corresponds to the order of capturing.
     The variable `$1s` holds the start position of the first captured text.
+    It is read-only.
 - **`$`**_n_**`e`** :
     The end position in the input of the captured text, exclusive.
     The _n_ is the positive integer that corresponds to the order of capturing.
     The variable `$1e` holds the end position of the first captured text.
+    It is read-only.
 - **`$0`** :
     The string of the text between the start position in the input at which the rule pattern begins to match and the current position in the input at which the element immediately before the action ends to match.
+    It is read-only.
 - **`$0s`** :
     The start position in the input at which the rule pattern begins to match.
+    It is read-only.
 - **`$0e`** :
     The current position in the input at which the element immediately before the action ends to match.
+    It is read-only.
+- **`@`**_variable_ :
+    The marker variable (version 3.0.0 or later).
+    For the details, see the explanation of `%marker`.
+    It is read-only.

 An example is shown below.